KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 See AJE or RealFuels for examples of how to implement SolverEngines in practice.

 Changelog:

+v2.0

+* Updated for KSP 1.1
+* Support variable thrust per transform as in ModuleEngines

 v1.15
 * Add some math utils